Soviet (council): Russian Revolution

 Vladimir Lenin, founder of the Soviet Union and the leader of the Bolshevik party.

 Leon Trotsky, founder of the Red Army and a key figure in the October Revolution.

 The popular organizations which came into existence during the February Revolution were called "Councils of Workmen's and Soldiers' Deputies".
 These bodies were supposed to hold things together under the provisional government until the election of a constituent assembly could take place; in a sense, they were vigilance committees designed to guard against counter-revolution.
 The Petrograd Soviet of 4,000 members was the most important of these, on account of its position in the capital and its influence over the garrison.

 At the beginning of the Revolution, these soviets were under control of the Socialist Revolutionary Party, and even the Mensheviks had a larger share of the elected representatives than the Bolsheviks.
 As World War I continued and the Russians met defeat after defeat, and the provisional government proved inadequate at establishing industrial peace, the Bolsheviks began to grow in support.
 By degrees, the Bolsheviks dominated with a leadership which demanded "all power to the soviets."

-The Bolsheviks promised the workers a government run by workers' councils to overthrow the bourgeoisie's main government body - the Provisional Government.
+The Bolsheviks promised the workers a government run by workers' councils to overthrow the bourgeoisie's main government body - the provisional government.
 In October 1917, the provisional government was overthrown, giving all power to the Soviets.
 John Reed, an American eyewitness to the October Revolution, wrote, "Until February 1918 anybody could vote for delegates to the Soviets.
 Even had the bourgeoisie organised and demanded representation in the Soviets, they would have been given it.
 For example, during the regime of the Provisional Government there was bourgeois representation in the Petrograd Soviet – a delegate of the Union of Professional Men which comprised doctors, lawyers, teachers, etc."

-Similarly, Leon Trotsky wrote in Terrorism and Communism (1920) that "In Petrograd, in November 1917, we also elected a Commune (Town Council) on the basis of the most democratic voting, without limitations for the bourgeoisie.
+In Petrograd, in November 1917, we also elected a Commune (Town Council) on the basis of the most democratic voting, without limitations for the bourgeoisie.
 These elections, being boycotted by the bourgeoisie parties, gave us a crushing majority.
 The democratically elected Council voluntarily submitted to the Petrograd Soviet... the Soviet Government placed no obstacle in the way of the bourgeois parties; and if the Cadets, the SRs and the Mensheviks, who had their press which was openly calling for the overthrow of the Soviet Government, boycotted the elections, it was only because at that time they still hoped soon to make an end of us with the help of armed force...
 If the Petrograd bourgeoisie had not boycotted the municipal elections, its representatives would have entered the Petrograd Council.
-They would have remained there up to the first Social Revolutionary and Cadet rising, after which ... they would probably have been arrested if they did not leave the Council in good time, as at a certain moment did the bourgeois members of the Paris Commune."
+They would have remained there up to the first Social Revolutionary and Cadet rising, after which ... they would probably have been arrested if they did not leave the Council in good time, as at a certain moment did the bourgeois members of the Paris Commune.